nmarsceau/scdtsea.org/news/2015_06_09__some_driving_education_tips.md

 ---
 title: Some Driving Education Tips
 date: 2015-06-09T00:00:00-05:00
-summary: Read several tips and quotes for sharing with your driver education students.
+summary:
+  Work on your attitude—it is more than 50% of what makes a top-notch driver.
+Prefer others, be quick to back down, etc.
-read_more: false
+read_more: true
 tags:
   - articles
 ---